siriusastrebe/syc/README.md

     Syc.connect(socket, callback);

-`callback` is an optional parameter and will be triggered when Syc is entirely synchronized to the data held on the server.
+This lets you run code as you connect to the server. `callback` is an optional parameter and will be triggered when Syc is entirely synchronized to the data held on the server.

+The second method allows you to call a function whenever data becomes availble:

     function callback (variable_root) { }
     Syc.list('name', callback);